 - 3+3 combined bachelor's and JD degree

-Concentrations: civil advocacy and dispute resolution, criminal law and advocacy, family law, health law, intellectual property and tax.
+Concentrations: civil advocacy and dispute resolution, criminal law and advocacy, family law, health law, intellectual property, tax, and workplace law.
 Learn more about concentrations.

 Externships: corporate counsel, judicial, legal services, legislative, mediation, public interest, business, criminal justice, employment and labor, environmental and energy, family and juvenile law, health, intellectual property, sports and entertainment, tax, and field placement II.
 Learn more about externships.

-In-house clinical programs: civil justice (includes employment law, health law, family law, immigration, prisoner reentry, education law, juvenile justice, death penalty abolition, constitutional law, policy advocacy, veterans advocacy, and community lawyering), tax, defense appellate, prosecution appellate, advanced, evening.
+In-house clinical programs: civil justice (includes employment law, health law, family law, immigration, prisoner reentry, education law, juvenile justice, death penalty abolition, veterans advocacy, prisoners' rights, transgender civil rights, criminal justice reform,women's rights, and disability rights).
 Learn more about in-house clinical programs.

 Full-time faculty: 20; adjuncts: 43 per semester.
 Learn more about our faculty.